CALL CENTER: 800-339-4661

 The County of San Diego Health and Human Services Agency, Aging & Independence Services sponsors the San Diego Fall Prevention Task Force, a community-based coalition composed of healthcare professionals, senior service providers, and community advocates.
 It's mission is to reduce falls and their devastating consequences in San Diego County.

-Meetings occur on ZOOM on the 2nd Tuesday of the month from 1:00 pm to 2:00 pm (*dark in June, September, and December).
+Meetings occur on ZOOM on the 2nd Tuesday of the month from 1:00 pm to 2:00 pm.
+In 2025, meetings will be dark in June, September, November, and December.

 Meeting details: